LouisCharlesC/safe/README.md

 value.mutex().lock(); // with the mutex already locked...
 // Because the mutex is already locked, you need to pass the std::adopt_lock tag to std::lock_guard when you construct your Access object.

-// Fortunately, all arguments passed to the Safe::writeAccess() function are forwarded to the lock constructor. safe::WriteAccess<safe::Lockable<int>> valueAccess(value, std::adopt_lock);
+// Fortunately, all arguments passed to the Safe::writeAccess() function and safe::WriteAccess constructor are forwarded to the lock constructor. safe::WriteAccess<safe::Lockable<int>> valueAccess(value, std::adopt_lock);
 ```
 ### 3. Even more safety!
 #### Choose the access mode that suits each access
-Once you construct a Lockable object, you fix the type of the mutex you will use.
+Once you construct a Lockable object, you fix the type of mutex you will use.
 From there, you will create an Access object every time you want to operate on the value object.
 For each of these accesses, you can choose whether the access is read-write or read-only.
 Use the ReadAccess and WriteAccess aliases to easily construct read-only and read-write Access objects.

 #### Force read-only access with shared mutexes and shared_locks
 Shared mutexes and shared locks allow multiple reading threads to access the value object simultaneously.
 Unfortunately, using only mutexes and locks, the read-only restriction is not guaranteed to be applied.
 That is, it is possible to lock a mutex in shared mode and write to the shared value.
 With *safe*, you can enforce read-only access when using shared locking by using ReadAccess objects.
+To do so, specialize the
 ### 4. Compatibility
 #### With legacy code
 You can use *safe* with old-style unsafe code that uses the out-of-fashion separate mutex and value idiom.
 Imagine you are provided with the typical mutex and int. *safe* allows you to wrap these variables, without having to modify the existing code.
 Enjoy the safety and avoid the headaches: